 The flanges are symmetric about the axis of the applied load.

-The flanges are stiff enough to not develop a “prying” effect (see Subsection 8.1.2)
+The flanges are stiff enough to not develop a “prying” effect (see Section 8.1.2)

-If any of the above criteria are not met, the more general analysis methods for eccentrically axially loaded joints presented in Section 8 should be applied.
+If any of the above criteria are not met, it is important to apply the more general analysis methods for eccentrically axially loaded joints presented in Section 8.

 Joint Stiffness

 Consider the joint illustrated in Figure 7-1.
 This comprises a fastener, nut and two flanges.
 In the absence of externally applied loads the fastener preload is equal and opposite to the clamping load (the compression force acting between the clamped parts).
-During service the joint’s dimensions will vary due to the applied load and the preload.
+During service the joint’s dimensions can vary due to the applied load and the preload.
 For a given combination of these loads, the joint’s instantaneous length, Lj, is related to its constituent parts according to,